jgarber623/device-provisioning/chip/README.md

 # CHIP Provisioning Playbook

-This playbook will provision a [CHIP](https://getchip.com) for use as a headless local network server.
+This playbook will provision a [CHIP](https://getchip.com) for use as a headless server.

 ## Prerequisites

 - [Ansible](https://www.ansible.com) (`brew install ansible`)
 - A CHIP
-- An SD card (at least 8GB)
+- A USB cable

 ## Provisioning

-Use the [CHIP Flasher](http://flash.getchip.com) to install the latest headless Debian image to the CHIP Following the [Control CHIP Using a Serial Terminal](https://docs.getchip.com/chip.html#control-chip-using-a-serial-terminal) instructions, connect to CHIP and configure WiFi:
+Use the [CHIP Flasher](http://flash.getchip.com) to install the latest headless Debian image to the CHIP.
+Following the [Control CHIP Using a Serial Terminal](https://docs.getchip.com/chip.html#control-chip-using-a-serial-terminal) instructions, connect to CHIP and configure WiFi:

 ```sh
 # Connect to CHIP